Ronixa584/Twitter/README.md

 This project was built using these technologies.

+- TypeScript
+- NextJS
+- ExpressJS
+- TailwindCSS
-- React.js
+- PrismaORM
-- Node.js
+- GraphQL
-- Express.js
+- GCP Storage
-- CSS3
+- ReactQuery
-- VsCode
+- Supabase

 ### Show your support